radhika2208/ProboApp/README.md

 # Probo Market Price Calculation

 This project simulates market pricing logic for a binary opinion market (YES/NO) like Probo.
-It maintains a live order book and computes metrics like Best Bid, Best Ask, Mid Price, and Weighted Average Price.
+It maintains a live order book and computes metrics like Best Bid, Best Ask, Mid Price, Spread, Yes Price, No Price and Weighted Average Price.

 ---